giangchicken/Giang-s-book/contextual-bandit.md

 Imagine the following scenario:
 - You are designing a personalized recommendation system for a streaming service.
-- For each user (context), you recommend a movie (action) and observe their engagement (reward).
+- For each user `context`, you recommend a movie `action` and observe their engagement `reward`.

 If you **only exploit** the current best recommendation for similar users:
-- You might miss out on discovering new or better movies for different user groups.
+- You might **miss out** on discovering new or better movies for different user groups.
-- Additionally, the initial rewards might not have converged to the true optimal rewards, leading to suboptimal decisions.
+- Additionally, the initial rewards might not have converged to the **true optimal rewards**, leading to suboptimal decisions.

 If you **only explore**, trying random recommendations without leveraging past data:
-- The overall system performance might suffer due to suboptimal suggestions.
+- The overall system performance might **suffer** due to suboptimal suggestions.

-An effective contextual bandit algorithm needs to strike the right balance between exploring new possibilities and exploiting known high-reward actions.
+An effective **contextual bandit algorithm** needs to strike the right balance between exploring new possibilities and exploiting known high-reward actions.

 ### 4.2 Examples